 MailerLite – I use MailerLite for my email services, I switched from Mailchimp (it’s another good program).
-I personally prefer MailerLite as I find their templates and set up is much more user-friendly.
+I prefer MailerLite as I find their templates and set up is much more user-friendly.
 I also find it’s easier to segment my lists in MailerLite.
-They are free up to 1,000 subscribers and their paid plans are very affordable.
+They are free up to 1,000 subscribers, and their paid plans are very affordable.

-Restored316 – The theme you see on this site is through this wonderful website.
+Restored316 – The theme you see on this site is through this beautiful website.
 It is worth it if you can afford to pay for a premium theme and Restored has one of the best prices with beautiful feminine designs.